-There’s a book I own called Barefoot Executive by Carrie Wilkerson.
-I was thinking about purchasing either the Nook version or the Kindle version because I read it years ago and I’ve been thinking about whether or not I want to read it again to refresh myself with it.
+There’s a book I own called The Barefoot Executive by Carrie Wilkerson.
+I was thinking about purchasing either the Nook or Kindle version, because I read it years ago and I’ve been thinking about whether or not I want to read it again to refresh myself with it.

 I decided to look at the rankings of a couple of books I’ve reviewed on this site to see how they were rated as opposed to how I rated them.